Doctoral Program

 Should I identify a faculty advisor before submitting my application?

 The Doctoral Studies Committee wants each admitted student to have at least one faculty member who is willing and able to mentor the student.
 Thus, it is important for applicants to find a faculty member (or multiple faculty) with whom their research interests align and indicate the potential match in their application.
-Before submitting their application, applicants are strongly encouraged to reach out to potential faculty advisors to introduce themselves, discuss their goals and research interests, find out more about the faculty member’s current research and priorities, and determine whether or not the program is a good fit.
-Faculty are much more likely to take a closer look at an application if the applicant has contacted them in advance.
 Applicants should only consider faculty from the Department of Education.
 A list of potential faculty advisors is above.
 Each advisor has a profile page that describes their research interests and provides contact information.
+Applicants are welcome to email potential faculty advisors with questions, but responses from faculty are not guaranteed.

 Am I eligible to apply?